Crowdfunding Exclusivity and The Disneyland Mark Twain Steamboat

 The more exclusive your offering feels, the more inherently valuable it will be to your target audience.

-I wanted to ride the Mark Twain Riverboat.
+Disneyland did not manipulate me into riding the riverboat.
+I WANTED to ride the Mark Twain Riverboat.
 It was already (somewhat) valuable to me and everyone else that wanted to get on the boat at Disneyland.

 So when I was offered an exclusive tour, I consciously/subconsciously felt that my peers would see me as more important and significant than before.
 And since the tour was something I had never heard of before, and never imagined I would get something so exclusive, the special tour was EXTREMELY valuable to me.